crownpeak-thomasritter/SmartSearch-Demo/README.md

 - Added configuration validation to ensure library remains 100% generic
 - All project-specific code now lives in single config file

-## 📄 License
+## 📄 License & Disclaimer

-This is a demo application for SmartSearch.js by Crownpeak/FirstSpirit.
+**Private Test Project** - This is a personal/experimental project by Thomas Ritter.

+**✅ Free to Use:**
+- **Free for anyone to use, modify, and distribute**
+- **No restrictions** - do whatever you want with this code
+- **No attribution required**

+**⚠️ Important:**
+- **NOT an official Crownpeak product or reference implementation**
+- **NO official support provided**
+- **NO warranty or guarantees**
+- Provided "as-is" for educational and testing purposes
+- Use at your own risk

+This project demonstrates SmartSearch.js integration but is not endorsed by or affiliated with Crownpeak/FirstSpirit as an official example.

 ---